joliet/joliet.github.io/_projects/lms-design-system.md

 ---

 In 2017, I partnered with Duke's CrUX team to lead a project for an open source software community to develop a pattern library for their product.
 The product was a learning management system (Sakai) which had been originally developed by four different universities that had merged their home-grown products into one.
-While the product had been active with many contributors for more than a decade, UI inconsistencies were pervasive.
+The product had been active with many contributors for more than a decade and UI inconsistencies were pervasive.

 ---